Hanging Stones walk is available to a limited number of visitors each day. Booking is required.

-Hanging Stones is an ongoing project by Andy Goldsworthy in the North York Moors, commissioned by the David Ross Foundation.
-It is intended that up to ten existing buildings, all in varying states of disrepair, will be rebuilt as artworks and connected by a six-mile walk encompassing Northdale, near Rosedale Abbey.
+Hanging Stones is an ongoing project by Andy Goldsworthy in the North York Moors, commissioned by the Ross Foundation.
+Nine existing buildings (plus one new building) that were in varying states of disrepair have been rebuilt as artworks and connected by a six-mile walk encompassing Northdale, near Rosedale Abbey.

 Hanging Stones has been conceived by Goldsworthy as a single artwork – the walk between each building is as much a part of the artwork as the buildings themselves.
-Once opened, the walk will include completed buildings as well as the sites of works yet to be made.
-To date, four buildings have been completed: Hanging Stone House, Redwall, Job’s Well and Hither House.
-Proposals have been made for most of the remaining buildings although those ideas may change or develop as Hanging Stones progresses.
+Nine buildings have been completed: Southfield House, Hanging Stone House, Sugget Spring, Job’s Well, Hither House, Bogs House, Ebenezer, Northdale Head House (Dowson’s House) and Red House.

-The realisation of the remaining proposals is dependent upon successful planning permissions from the North York Moors National Park.
-Hanging Stones will undergo a period of learning in order to understand how best to manage the project in terms of visitors and maintenance of the path and the buildings.
+Hanging Stones is undergoing a period of learning so that we can understand how best to manage the project in terms of visitors and maintenance of the path and the buildings into the future.

-The number of visitors on the walk at any one time will take into account the time and space needed to experience the buildings properly, as well as minimise any impact on the artworks, the valley and nearby village of Rosedale Abbey.
-The buildings will only be accessed with a key, which will be available upon booking through the David Ross Foundation.
+The number of visitors on the walk at any one time takes into account the time and space needed to experience the buildings properly, and will help minimise any impact on the artworks, the valley and nearby village of Rosedale Abbey.
+The buildings can only be accessed with a key, which is available upon booking through the Ross Foundation.

 The walk covers a variety of terrains and suitable for those who are proficient walkers.
 The walk requires reasonable map-reading skills and takes around 5 to 6 hours depending upon how long visitors spend in each building and how fast they walk.
 The ground can become difficult underfoot during periods of very wet weather, particularly at the start and finish of the walk.
 Suitable footwear is essential.